To contact the Health Together team please use the details below.

 - Jenny Woodward is an experienced qualitative researcher in the field of health promotion.
 Her work encompasses health trainers, health champions, older people, child weight management programmes and school meals research.
 Her background is in communications and marketing – and she uses the skills developed there to produce accessible, concise briefings of health promotion research and evidence.

 - Sue Rooke is an experienced, efficient administrator with strong skills in event management, project management, IT and new media.

 - Kris Southby is a Research Officer with a wide range of experience particularly in qualitative approaches to data collection, data analysis and report writing.
 He led a review of learning disability respite services in Leeds and has worked on a programme to promote better working together between GP practices and voluntary and community organisations in Sheffield.

 - Susan Coan is a research assistant with experience of conducting both telephone and face-to-face interviews and focus groups with a wide variety of people.
 Susan’s expertise includes online surveys and use of SPSS as well as qualitative methods.
 She has worked on a number of evaluations and supported the development and testing of Healthwatch Quality Statements.

-Jennie Chapman and Sarah Lockyer are Health Together Associates who work closely with us:
+Jennie Chapman is a Health Together Associate who works closely with us: